Recipe Overview

 • Replace the gin with vodka.

-• Add a half ounce of Aperol if you like a more bitter drink, or a half ounce of Solerno, a blood orange liqueur.
+• Add a half ounce of Aperol.
+If you like a slightly bitter flavor, add Aperol or a half ounce of Solerno, which is a blood orange liqueur.

 Make-Ahead Ideas